Rabbits are brilliant and enjoy learning new things.

 How can I stop litter kicking?

-Kicking litter out of the litter box is quite common but easily solved with a covered litter-box (one with a hood) or you can try experimenting with different litters.
+Kicking litter out of the litter box is common but easily solved with a covered litter-box (one with a hood) or you can try experimenting with different litters.

 How do I stop my rabbit urinating over the edge of their litter-box?